-Cash sickness benefits: The benefit is payable for up to 6 months if the insured has at least 200 hours of paid employment in the last 3 months; payable for more than 6 months but less than 3 years with 800 hours of paid employment in the last 12 months, including 200 hours in the first 3 months.
-Jobseekers who are currently receiving, or who have received during the last 12 months, an unemployment benefit or who have ceased work within the last 12 months are eligible to receive cash sickness benefits calculated on the basis of their last wage.
+Cash sickness benefits: The benefit is paid for up to 6 months if the insured has at least 200 hours of employment in the last 3 months; paid for more than 6 months but less than 3 years with 800 hours of employment in the last 12 months, including 200 hours in the first 3 months.
+Jobseekers who are currently receiving, or who have received, an unemployment benefit during the last 12 months or who have ceased work within the last 12 months are eligible to receive cash sickness benefits calculated on the basis of their last wage.

-Cash maternity benefits: The insured must have at least 10 months of registered coverage and 200 hours of paid employment in the 3 months before the certification of pregnancy.
+Cash maternity benefits: The insured must have at least 10 months of registered coverage and 200 hours of employment in the 3 months before the certification of pregnancy.
 The insured must cease work for at least 8 weeks.
 The same qualifying conditions apply for the adoption of a child.
 The adoption leave period may be shared between the adopting mother and father if both are eligible.
-Female jobseekers receiving, or who have received during the last 12 months, an unemployment benefit or who have ceased work within the last 12 months are eligible for the cash maternity or adoption benefit calculated on the basis of their last wage.
+Female jobseekers receiving, or who have received, an unemployment benefit during the last 12 months or who have ceased work within the last 12 months are eligible for the cash maternity or adoption benefit calculated on the basis of their last wage.

 Paternity benefit: The insured must have at least 10 months of registered coverage and 200 hours of salaried employment in the 3 months before the paternity leave period.
-The father does not have to be married to the child's mother.
-Male jobseekers receiving, or who have received during the last 12 months, an unemployment benefit or who have ceased work within the last 12 months are eligible for the cash paternity benefit calculated on the basis of their last wage.
+The beneficiary must be the child's natural father.
+Male jobseekers receiving, or who have received, an unemployment benefit during the last 12 months or who have ceased work within the last 12 months are eligible for the cash paternity benefit calculated on the basis of their last wage.

-Medical benefits: Benefits are provided for up to a year if the insured has 60 hours of paid employment in the last month, has paid contributions on wages equal to at least 60 times the minimum wage in the last month, has 120 hours of paid employment in the last 3 months, or has contributions equal to 120 times the legal minimum wage in the last 3 months.
-Benefits are provided for up to 2 years if the insured has 1,200 hours of paid employment in the last year or contributions equal to 2,030 times the minimum wage in the last year.
+Medical benefits: Benefits are provided for up to a year if the insured has 60 hours of employment in the last month, has paid contributions on wages equal to at least 60 times the minimum wage in the last month, has 120 hours of employment in the last 3 months, or has contributions equal to 120 times the legal minimum wage in the last 3 months.
+Benefits are provided for up to 2 years if the insured has 1,200 hours of employment in the last year or contributions equal to 2,030 times the minimum wage in the last year.
 Jobseekers are eligible for medical benefits while receiving unemployment benefits and remain eligible for 4 years after the unemployment benefit ceases.
 The dependent survivors of an insured person are eligible to receive medical benefits for up to 4 years after the insured's death; no limit for a married or divorced surviving spouse who is rearing or has reared three children and for work injury beneficiaries and their dependents.

-Sickness benefit: The benefit is equal to 50% of the average daily wage in the 3 months before the onset of incapacity and is payable for the first 30 days of sick leave; thereafter, 66.6% if the insured has at least three dependent children.
-The benefit is payable after a 3-day waiting period for up to 360 days in a 3-year period.
+Sickness benefit: The benefit is equal to 50% of the average daily wage in the 3 months before the incapacity began and is paid for the first 30 days of sick leave; thereafter, 66.6% if the insured has at least three dependent children.
+The benefit is paid after a 3-day waiting period for up to 360 days in a 3-year period.
 For a chronic or prolonged illness, the total payment period is 3 years.

-The maximum monthly earnings for benefit calculation purposes are \pounds 2,589.
+The maximum monthly earnings for benefit calculation purposes are $\{2,773.$

-The minimum daily benefit is \$8.24 (\$10.98 if the insured has dependent children).
+The minimum daily benefit is $\in 8.48$ ($\in 11.30$ if the insured has dependent children).

-The maximum daily benefit is €43.15 (€57.53 if the insured has dependent children).
+The maximum daily benefit is €46.21 (€61.62 if the insured has dependent children).

-A partial or full benefit is payable if the beneficiary resumes part-time work for rehabilitation purposes.
+A partial or full benefit is paid if the beneficiary resumes part-time work for rehabilitation purposes.